italia/iam-proxy-italia/README.md

 7. [Author](#authors)
 8. [Credits](#credits)

 ## Glossary

-- **Frontend**, SAML2 Identity Provider, OpenID Connect Provider.
+- **Frontend**, SAML2 Identity Provider and or OpenID Connect Provider.
-- **Backend**, SAML2 Service Provider, OpenID Connect Relying Party, Wallet Relying Party.
+- **Backend**, SAML2 Service Provider, OpenID Connect Relying Party and or Wallet Relying Party.
 - **TargetRouting**, a SATOSA microservice for selecting the output backend to reach the endpoint (IdP) selected by the user.
-- **Discovery Service**, interface that allows users to select the authentication endpoint.
+- **Discovery Service**, interface that allows users to select the authentication endpoint (which backend to use).

 ## General features

 Backends:

 - SPID SP
-- CIE SP
+- CIE id SP
 - FICEP SP (eIDAS 1.0)
 - SAML2 SP
-- EUDI Wallet (eIDAS 2.0, experimental and not intended for production use)
+- EUDI Wallet (eIDAS 2.0, experimental)

 Frontends: